 Untreated Hearing Loss in the Workplace

-One basic finding of the MarkeTrak VIII Survey was the not unexpected observation that employment income is related to the degree of hearing loss.
-While the people with the mildest hearing losses show little or no drop in income compared to their normal hearing peers, as the hearing loss increases, so does the reduction in compensation.
+One basic finding of the MarkeTrak VIII Survey was the observation that employment income is related to the degree of hearing loss.
+While people with the mildest hearing losses show little or no drop in income compared to their normal hearing peers, as hearing loss increases, so does the reduction in compensation.